-- to review with Management and, where appropriate, with the external auditors the quarterly and full year financial statements before their submission to the Board to ensure their completeness, consistency and fairness; - to monitor the integrity of the financial statements of the Company to be announced or reported and any other formal announcements relating to the Company's financial performance; - to monitor and assess the role and effectiveness of the IA function in the overall context of the Company's internal controls and risk management systems; - to review and approve the annual audit plans of the external and internal auditors; - to review, on an annual basis, the scope and results of the external audit and its cost-effectiveness and the independence and objectivity of the external auditors; and also to review on a periodic basis the nature and extent of any non-audit services provided by the external auditors to the Company; - to review annually with Management, the internal and external auditors the results of their review and evaluation of the Company's internal controls, including financial, operational, compliance and IT controls, and risk management policies and systems and report to the Board annually on the adequacy and effectiveness of such internal controls; - to make recommendations to the Board on the nomination for the appointment, re-appointment and removal of external auditors, and to approve the remuneration and terms of engagement of the external auditors; - to approve the appointment, resignation or dismissal of the Head of IA; - to review interested person transactions falling within the scope of Chapter 9 of the SGX-ST Listing Manual; and - to review the Company's whistleblowing policy and arrangements put in place for raising concerns about possible improprieties in matters of financial reporting or any other matters.
+- to review with Management including the assurance provided by Management and, where appropriate, with the external auditors the quarterly and full year financial statements before their submission to the Board to ensure their completeness, consistency and fairness; - to monitor the integrity of the financial statements of the Company to be announced or reported and any other formal announcements relating to the Company's financial performance; - to monitor and assess the role and effectiveness of the IA function in the overall context of the Company's internal controls and risk management systems; - to review and approve the annual audit plans of the external and internal auditors; - to review, on an annual basis, the scope and results of the external audit and its cost-effectiveness and the independence and objectivity of the external auditors; and also to review on a periodic basis the nature and extent of any non-audit services provided by the external auditors to the Company; - to review annually with Management, the internal and external auditors the results of their review and evaluation of the Company's internal controls, including financial, operational, compliance and IT controls, and risk management policies and systems and report to the Board annually on the adequacy and effectiveness of such internal controls; - to make recommendations to the Board on the nomination for the appointment, re-appointment and removal of external auditors, and to approve the remuneration and terms of engagement of the external auditors; - to approve the appointment, resignation or dismissal of the Head of IA; - to review interested person transactions falling within the scope of Chapter 9 of the SGX-ST Listing Manual, and related party lending transactions;

+- to review the Company's whistleblowing policy and arrangements put in place for raising concerns about possible improprieties in matters of financial reporting or any other matters; and - to review the Company's fraud policy and the arrangements put in place on matters relating to prevention, detection, reporting and investigation of fraud.

-The AC held six meetings during the year and carried out its duties as set out within its terms of reference.
+The AC held seven meetings during the year and carried out its duties as set out within its terms of reference.
 The Company Secretary maintains records of all AC meetings including records of discussions on key deliberations and decisions taken.
 The AC meets with the internal and external auditors, each separately without the presence of Management, annually.